Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 When this mapping is loaded, the filter resonance is increased to sound better.

-Crossfader start is not implemented (?).
+Crossfader start is not implemented (?). (-kraft: No Idea what this means)

 Sampler volume sets pre-gain on all sampler slots since there's no global sampler volume control in Mixxx.